badungle/GLFR/README.md

 # GLFR benchmark

 GLFR benchmark is a program to generate synthetic networks with community structure for testing community detection algorithms.
-GLFR benhcmark is a generalization of the LFR benchmark that accounts for the heterogeneity in community mixing fractions.
+GLFR benhcmark is a generalization of the LFR benchmark that accounts for the heterogeneity in community mixing fractions and outliers.
 The original implemenation of the LFR benchmark created by Lancichinetti can be download at https://sites.google.com/site/santofortunato/inthepress2

 Network parameters: